ubc-library-rc/rdm/content/05-3_Admin_Access.md

 1. Dataverse collection <b>Search Box Widget</b> allows users to search your Dataverse collection without leaving your site
 2. Dataverse collection <b>Listings Widget</b> shows all your Dataverse collections and datasets and allows users to view their contents and even download files directly from your site.

-    An example of listings Widget from our colleagues at the <a href="https://housingresearchcollaborative.allard.ubc.ca/dataverse/">UBC Housing Research Collaborative</a>:
+    An example of a listings Widget from our colleagues at the UBC Housing Research Collaborative:

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-listing-widget.png" width="550"/> </p>